 Direct Loan eligibility will be noted on your Financial Aid Award letter and will be denoted as either subsidized or unsubsidized.
 This is a loan program and funds must be paid back according to the terms of the loan.
-Terms and Conditions of the Federal Direct Loan program can be found in the Master Promissory Note (MPN) at Student Loans.Gov.
-Approximately 32% of 2016 graduates utilized this program with an average cumulative debt of \$15,849.
+Terms and Conditions and current interest rates for the Federal Direct Loan program can be found in the Master Promissory Note (MPN) at Student Loans.Gov.
+Approximately 54% of 2017 graduates utilized this program with an average cumulative debt of \$17,533.